olivia-mauger/tutorials/docs/source/inheritance.rst

 **The Class Header**

 By itself, there is nothing new included in the ``Employee`` class.
 There are 3 member variables, one constructor, and two methods.
-If an element of the class looks unfamiliar,  you should revisit the "Classes: The Basics" tutorial.
+If an element of the class looks unfamiliar,  you should revisit the :ref:`Classes: The Basics<Classes: The Basics>` tutorial.

 Now, look at the ``Waiter`` class.
 Notice how the class header says, ``class Waiter is Employee``.
 The keyword ``is`` signifies to the compiler that ``Waiter`` *extends* employee.
 Syntactically, this is the only thing you have to do in order to "establish" this line of inheritance.